November 27, 2024 · 20 mins read

 What is SMA in CIBIL?

-SMA refers to the short form of a Special Mention Account.
+SMA refers to the short form of a Special Mention Account in CIBIL.
 Financial institutions in India use this system to monitor the health of their loans.
 It is specific about loans compared to a normal CIBIL score, which tracks your overall creditworthiness.
 In this sense, an SMA is more or less an early warning system for lenders-a signal that the loan may be showing its very first sign of financial trouble.

 That's why SMA matters: Every time you borrow money and make payments on time; it indicates to the lenders that you have the ability to handle debt properly while missing a single payment by only several days even-can attract the attention of the lender and lead to SMB classifications, which were invented as a way for the lenders to keep track of such delays and possibly mitigate problems in advance.
 In other words, a classification under SMA is not the Armageddon of the world, but it's surely one alarming signal to behold.